Scott Depot, West Virginia

 Scott Depot is an unincorporated community in Putnam County, West Virginia, United States.
-It is located along Crooked Creek at and downstream from the creek's intersection with Teays Valley Road.
+Located along Crooked Creek, it is part of the census-designated place of Teays Valley, which is a part of the Huntington–Ashland metropolitan area.
 The ZIP code is 25560.
-It is part of the census-designated place of Teays Valley which is a part of the Huntington-Ashland Metropolitan Statistical Area (MSA).

 Education

-Putnam County Schools operates public schools, including Scott Teays Elementary School.
+The Putnam County Schools operates public schools in the area.
+Students in Scott Depot are part of the Winfield attendance area, attending Winfield High School, Winfield Middle School, and Scott-Teays Elementary School.

 The West Virginia International School (ウエストバージニア国際学校 Uesuto Bājinia Kokusai Gakkō), a Japanese weekend school, holds its classes at Scott Teays Elementary.